Pet Week on Capitol Hill

-Interesting news from Pet Age of late tells us that the week on Capitol Hill starting October 18 is featuring the importance of pet ownership here in the USA.
+Interesting news from Pet Age of late tells us that the week on Capitol Hill starting October 18 is featuring the importance of pet ownership in America.
 There will be several free virtual programs on the subject, including “…sessions about lifesaving pet-friendly policies, key veterinary issues and legislation, statistics on pet populations, data on the economic impact of pet care businesses, and more.”

 It goes on to mention how much our Covid crisis has led to increased pet ownership; now up to 70 percent of households own pets.
 In an earlier issue of Pet Age, they state that: “About 4.26 million cats and dogs entered shelters in 2020 (compared to about 5.4 million in 2019), and about 3.9 million were saved, resulting in an annual save rate of 83 percent compared to 79 percent in 2019.
 Almost half of all shelters in the US are now no-kill, and one-third of all counties that offer sheltering services are now no-kill.”